snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 {% endhighlight %}

 Note the bump to the version `1-0-1` as well as the specification of the location of the user agent database.
-The database is the one maintained in the [uap-core repository](https://github.com/ua-parser/uap-core).
+The database is the one maintained in the [uap-core repository][uap-core].

-An example can be found in [our repository](https://github.com/snowplow/snowplow/blob/master/3-enrich/config/enrichments/ua_parser_config.json).
+An example can be found in [our repository][ua-parser-config].

+We will be keeping the external user agent database that we host in Amazon S3 up-to-date as the upstream project releases new versions of it.

 <h3 id="upg-ssc">5.2 Upgrading the Scala Stream Collector</h3>